Your NSSF deduction

 Who qualifies under the new NSSF rates for Kenyan workers?

-All formal sector Kenyan workers aged 18-50 with monthly earnings above KSh 7,000 are covered, including casual labourers after one month.
+All formal sector Kenyan workers aged 18-50 are covered, including casual labourers after one month, with the 6% rate applying to pensionable pay up to KSh 108,000.
 How the new NSSF rates affect Kenyan workers extends to self-employed individuals who can voluntarily join, ensuring broader retirement coverage across the workforce.

 When do the new NSSF rates take effect for Kenyan workers?

-The new NSSF rates officially commenced on 1 February 2023, with full implementation phased in.
+The latest Phase 4 NSSF rates took effect on 1 February 2026, as part of the phased rollout that began in 2023.
 How the new NSSF rates affect Kenyan workers is immediate for new joiners, with existing members transitioned gradually, requiring employers to adjust payrolls promptly to comply with the NSSF Act.